mjkoster/interfaces/draft-ietf-core-interfaces.md

 Changelog
 =========
+Changes from -07 to 08:

+* Section 3.3: Modified Accepts to Accept header option.

+* Addressed the editor's note in {{hlink-list}} to clarify the use of the Accept option.

 Changes from -06 to 07:

 * Corrected {{figbindexp}} sub-resource names e.g. tmp to temp and hum to humidity.